baimohui/i18n-mage/README.md

 #### `i18n-mage.analysis.scanStringLiterals`

 Whether to scan string literals in the code when counting term usage information.
 When enabled, string values in the identified file will be used as possible keys; when disabled, only the parameters of internationalization functions such as t() will be analyzed.

+#### `i18n-mage.analysis.ignoreCommentedCode`

+Whether to ignore commented-out code when analyzing term usage information.
+When enabled, terms in commented-out code will not be counted.

 #### `i18n-mage.analysis.syncBasedOnReferredEntries`